splunk/observability-workshop/content/en/s4r/7-apm/2-apm-explore.md

 ![APM Service Chart](../images/apm-service-popup-chart.png)

 We need to understand if there is a pattern to this error rate.
-We have a handy tool for that, Tag Spotlight.
+We have a handy tool for that: Tag Spotlight.